 Below the Surface

-The newest museum on the block, or should that be under the block, is Below the Surface.
-Its focus is on all manner of things unearthed by diggers during the construction of the newly opened North/South metro line running through the centre of Amsterdam.
-And it goes way back, we’re talking shells from 114,000-124,000 BC right up to more contemporary finds such as decorative radiator caps, film cannisters, Moroccan coins and mobile phones from 2005 when construction began.
-In all 700,000 items were found, with 9,500 on display at the new Rokin metro station.
-Archive admirers take note, the new Below the Surface website has taken classification to the next level with 134,282 items catalogued with all kinds of fascinating data.
+The subterranean museum, Below the Surface focuses on all manner of things unearthed by diggers during the construction of the North/South metro line running through the centre of Amsterdam.
+And it goes way back, we’re talking shells from 114,000-124,000 BC right up to more contemporary finds such as decorative radiator caps, film canisters, Moroccan coins and mobile phones from 2005 when construction began.
+700,000 items were found in total, with 9,500 on display between the escalators at Rokin metro station.
+Archive admirers take note as the Below the Surface website has taken classification to the next level with 134,282 items catalogued with all kinds of fascinating data.
 Think teeth, thimbles and tiles for starters.
-Rokin metro station.
-Image: Harold Strak.

 Embassy of the Free Mind